Sneylis/Shafran/README.md

     Freezes after execution , but you will still get a .zip file for BloodHound.

-ShaRphic_patch.exe should be more stealthy against AV/EDR.
+ShaRphic_patch.exe should be more stealthy against AV/EDR. - "maldev func of syscall doesn't work silently, so i try NtQueueApcThreadEx syscall for bypass ntdll.dll"